Civil Service E-Tray Test

 If you have met the required criteria to pass the situational judgement test and behavioural questionnaire in the previous stage, you will be asked to take part in an e-tray test.
 These tests are simulations of an e-mail inbox, and all the material will be relevant to the Civil Service.
 This exercise will last for 80 minutes.
-You will get the opportunity to practice a few questions beforehand, and the Civil Service have some useful information here.
+You will get the opportunity to practice a few questions beforehand.

 After having successfully passed the situational judgement test, behavioural questionnaire and the video interview, if you have applied for a Finance or Commercial role, you also be asked to complete a Numerical test after this stage.
 The numerical reasoning tests is provided by Cubiks and will assess your ability to reason logically, and analyse numerical data, which are very important skills to have for any financial position.

 Once you've managed to win over the Civil Service with your video interview responses, your scores in the SJT, behavioural questionnaire (and the numerical reasoning tests), the final stage will require you to attend an assessment centre and take part in an interview, a group, an analysis and a leadership exercise.

 During the group exercise, the assessors will be evaluating how well you form relationships with other, new people, and how you contribute to the team.
 A detailed guide has been produced by the Civil Service, which can be viewed, downloaded and printed from here.